xirsoi/xirsoi.github.io/_posts/2020-03-18-the-first-post.md

 No pressure.

 So, check out the [about](/about) page to learn a little more about me and what I'm doing here, or checkout the [archive](/archives) for older posts.
 The most recent 5 posts will always be on the first page.
+My first real post should go live in a couple days, so come back soon!